Hi everyone,

 Kelli A. Wilkins is an award-winning author who has published more than 95 short stories, 19 romance novels, and 5 non-fiction books.
 Her romances span many genres and heat levels.

 In 2016 Kelli began re-releasing her romances previously published by Amber Quill Press.
 Visit her website and blog for a full title list, book summaries, and other information as it becomes available.
-Look for her Medallion Press historical western romance, Lies, Love & Redemption, coming September19
+Look for her Medallion Press historical western romance, Lies, Love & Redemption, coming September19.

 Her writing book, You Can Write—Really!
 A Beginner’s Guide to Writing Fiction is a fun and informative non-fiction guide based on her 15 years of experience as a writer.
 It’s filled with writing exercises and helpful tips all authors can use.